Kingdom of Redonda: During Shiel's lifetime

-In his writings about Redonda, however, Shiel is critical of the egotism that led him to accept the title, suggesting that there may have been some truth behind the story of the coronation.
-Shiel does however cite two different names for the bishop who performed the coronation: the Reverend Dr Mitchinson and the Rev. Hugh Semper.
+Shiel cites two different names for the bishop who performed the coronation: the Reverend Dr Mitchinson and the Rev. Hugh Semper.
 These men were both genuine clerics in the Caribbean during this period.
-The contradiction could of course be explained as due to Shiel's faulty memory rather than the story being based on total invention.
-In “About Myself” Shiel writes that his attempt to impose a tribute tax on the American guano miners was a request they refused.
-This early non-recognition of his kingship is another possible argument that the coronation actually occurred.
+Whether Shiel had a faulty memory or couldn't keep his invented story consistent is unknown.
+In "About Myself" Shiel writes that he attempted to impose a tribute tax on the American guano miners, but the request was refused.
+There has been no independent evidence provided of any such demands.

 Several of Shiel's works of fiction concerned various aspects of monarchy.
 One of his detective heroes is called Cummings King Monk.
 In Shiel's 1901 end-of-the-world story The Purple Cloud, the protagonist Adam Jeffson, the last man on earth, establishes himself as monarch of the devastated globe, while Shiel's novel The Lord of the Sea (1901) has Richard Hogarth, another Overman figure, coming to dominate the world.
 In 1899, Shiel wrote about visiting Redonda in his adventure novel Contraband of War.

 In later life, Shiel gave the title, and the rights to his work, to his chief admirer, London poet and editor John Gawsworth (Terence Ian Fytton Armstrong), the biographer of Arthur Machen, who was the realm's Archduke.
 Gawsworth (1912–70) seems to have passed on the title several times when the writer was low in funds.
-Gawsworth's realm has been facetiously termed "Almadonda" (by the Shielian scholar A. Reynolds Morse (1914-2000)) after the Alma pub in Westbourne Grove, Bayswater, London, where "King Juan" frequently held court in the 1960s.
+Gawsworth's realm has been facetiously termed "Almadonda" (by the Shielian scholar A. Reynolds Morse (1914–2000)) after the Alma pub in Westbourne Grove, Bayswater, London, where "King Juan" frequently held court in the 1960s.

 After Shiel's death

-Gawsworth had also apparently promised to make the first son of his friends Charles and Jean Leggett, Max Juan Tonge Leggett, his Redondan heir if they gave the child (born in the late 1950s), his royal name of Juan.
+Gawsworth had also apparently promised to make Max Juan Tonge Leggett, the first son of his friends Charles and Jean Leggett, his Redondan heir if they gave the child (born in the late 1950s) his royal name of Juan.

-Some Redondan scholars accept that Gawsworth bestowed the title on his friend the publican Arthur John Roberts in 1967, by "Irrevocable Covenant".
+Some researchers accept that Gawsworth bestowed the title on his friend the publican Arthur John Roberts in 1967, by "Irrevocable Covenant".
 Prior to this the late writer Dominic Behan (1928–89) also claimed Gawsworth transferred the title to him in 1960.
 It is also said that Gawsworth handed on the throne to one Aleph Kamal, whose peers include the novelist Edna O'Brien.

-Self-appointed monarchs of Redonda include Marvin Kitman and William Scott Home.
+Self-appointed monarchs of Redonda include/included Michael Lawler in 2010, Marvin Kitman and William Scott Home.
 Scott Home's claim to the title was, he says, based on ESP and reincarnation.

 Publisher, author and environmentalist Jon Wynne-Tyson, however, claims that Gawsworth, prior to dying in 1970, bestowed the kingship on him with the literary executorships, although the writer Iain Fletcher was the joint literary executor for Gawsworth.